AdobeDocs/campaign-standard-learn.en/help/getting-started/configure-a-list.md

 ---
 title: Configure a list
-description: "Learn how you can change the displayed columns, the order, and the sort order of a list view in Adobe Campaign Standard.  "
+description: Learn how you can change the displayed columns, the order, and the sort order of a list view in Adobe Campaign Standard.
-feature: Overview
+feature: Audiences
-topics:
 kt: 1821
 thumbnail: 25288.jpg
 doc-type: feature video